Elektrobit/crinit/doc/adr/adr-pipe-redirection.md

 * most complex concept
 * most complex implementations
 * less intuitive for users

 ### Option 4 - Anonymous 'classic' pipes

 This approach is similar to Option 2, it connects IOs by the same naming schema, but it uses classic pipes ( ```man 2 pipe``` ) for that.
+Crinit will centrally manage opened pipe file descriptors in memory.

 #### Pros

-* simpler handing, especially clean up
+* simpler handling, especially clean up
-* traditional approach of STDIO connecting
+* analoguous to shell pipes
+* pipe can be opened while task are waiting to be startable
+    - potential to improve speed of process spawning

 #### Cons

 * no way to access the pipe externally, hence option 1 is needed additionally.
-*
+* implementation work simlarly complex to option 2

 ## Decision

-Option 1 is taken for current milestone `0.9.2`, with possibility to move in the direction of option 2 for later releases.
+Option 1 is taken for current milestone `0.9.2`, with possibility to add option 4 for later releases.

 ## Rationale

-Options 2 and 1 share much of their technical groundwork in the low-level process spawning area.
-While option 1 does not need much more than that, option 2 can be seen as an extension which needs more higher level logic within crinit.
-Given that, option 1 can be seen as a reasonable stepping stone to offer basic functionality now, evaluate feedback, and extend with aspects of option 2 down the line if required.
+Options 4 and 1 share technical groundwork in the low-level process spawning area.
+While option 1 does not need much more than that, option 4 needs more higher level logic within crinit.
+Given that, option 1 can be seen as a reasonable stepping stone to offer basic functionality now, evaluate feedback, and extend towards option 4 down the line if required.